 - Know the pH, temperature, and pollutants, etc, of the stored liquid: Once you have a handle on the character and variability of the wastewater at your facility, you will have some idea of what kind of wastewater tank you will need.
 Our tanks are made of a variety of materials; however, we specialize in fiberglass applications.

 - What are the benefits of fiberglass storage tanks?

 - Superior Corrosion Resistance: Fiberglass tanks are naturally non-corrosive and reduce the formation of microbial growth.
 This allows for increased longevity and eliminates the need for the installation and maintenance of corrosion protection systems.

 - High tensile strength, durable and economical: In comparison to steel, fiberglass tanks 12 times stronger by weight and typically cost less to manufacture and maintain over their longer lifespan.
 In addition, they have less stringent requirements for EPA-driven inspections vs. steel tanks, saving you money with environmental compliance testing.

 - Easily formulated and designed to customize tank for various usage, products and temperatures: Not only is there more flexibility to design and customize fiberglass tanks for their unique applications, they can also be designed to hold products at temperatures anywhere from -20◦F to 180◦F.

 - Ease of repair: In the unlikely event that repairs are ever needed, fiberglass applications allow for much easier repairs, saving your business time and money over the lifetime of your tank.

-For more information or to obtain a quote for a new tank, please visit our website:
+For more information or to obtain a quote for a new tank, please visit our quick quote page: